madith31/ITBAN-2-WORKBOOK-STREAMLIT/README.md

 This task connects the Streamlit app to an external API to fetch and display live data.
 In this example, the OpenWeatherMap API is used to get real-time weather details for a user-specified city.
 The results are parsed from JSON and shown using basic Streamlit widgets and a line chart.

+V. Data Pipeline with Database

+This task demonstrates how to integrate Streamlit with a local SQLite database.
+Users can input student information into a form, which is then saved to the database.
+The app also retrieves and displays all student records dynamically using pandas.